How to screenshot on Surface Pro

 Bluetooth is off – Bluetooth is the wireless signal that Surface Pen and Surface Pro use to communicate and perform activation tasks for the tail eraser button and exchange information.
 To fix this issue, check if your Surface Pro has Bluetooth turned on.

 Surface Pen has a low battery – When the single AAAA battery inside the pen gets low, it will occasionally cause the Surface Pen to lose its functionalities.
-Check your Surface Pen battery status and replace it if too low.
+Check your Surface Pen battery status and replace it if it is too low.